How to File an Iowa LLC or Corporation Amendment

 Are there penalties if I don’t?

 It’s essential that you notify the state of your Iowa LLC amendment.
 If you don’t, you run the risk of incurring several consequences.
-For instance, your LLC won’t be able to get a Certificate of Existence (also called a Certificate of Standing).
-A Certificate of Existence demonstrates that your business is properly registered with the state and has followed all of the administrative requirements for Iowa LLCs.
-Because lenders and financiers typically require Certificates of Existence, failing to have one can make it harder for your LLC to obtain a loan or work with certain vendors.
+For instance, your LLC won’t be able to get an Iowa Certificate of Standing.
+A Certificate of Standing demonstrates that your business is properly registered with the state and has followed all of the administrative requirements for Iowa LLCs.
+Because lenders and financiers typically require Certificates of Standing, failing to have one can make it harder for your LLC to obtain a loan or work with certain vendors.
 As a result, the best way to maintain your business’s growth is to keep your Certificate of Organization updated.

 Step 3: File your amendment paperwork with the Secretary of State